ReeganCodemaster/todolist/README.md

     The only system dependency is `Rails 7.0.2.3`

 * ### Database creation
-    This project makes use of the default database configuration wich is sqlite(`3.31.1`)
+    This project makes use of the default database configuration which is sqlite(`3.31.1`)